abc-125/segad/README.md

 We use [EfficientAD](https://github.com/nelson1425/EfficientAD) and [Anomalib](https://github.com/openvinotoolkit/anomalib/tree/main) for baseline anomaly detection models.
 We are thankful for their amazing work!

 ## Citation
+Please cite this paper if it helps your project:
 ```
 @misc{baitieva2024supervised,
       title={Supervised Anomaly Detection for Complex Industrial Images},